Early careers

 • proof read everything you write including checking grammar and spelling

-• be concise as you can elaborate at interview stage
+• be concise as you can, you’ll have the chance to elaborate at interview stage

-• don't repeat statements you've read in our brochures and the website
+• don't repeat statements you've read in our brochures and our website

 • don't be vague or lie about your results as we'll check your academics at a later stage in the process.